Depression Era: High Style in Hard Times

 employ short stubby lapels to further create a vertically elongating

 lack of a breast pocket and silk cloth buttons instead of bone were

 other popular trends that emerged from

-although the former style was becoming more common.
+Throughout the decade full-dress trouser braids were still two medium-wide stripes or one very wide stripe although the former style was becoming more common.

 Not content to simply

 improve the comfort of the full-dress waistcoat, the Prince of Wales